 amazon.com author page

 Jacques E.C.
 Hymans is associate professor of international relations at the University of Southern California.
 His research focuses on international security affairs and on national identity.
-Hymans’ The Psychology of Nuclear Proliferation: Identity, Emotions, and Foreign Policy (Cambridge University Press, 2006) received the Edgar S. Furniss Book Award for best first book on national and international security, and the Alexander L. George Book Award for best book on political psychology.
-His second book, Achieving Nuclear Ambitions: Scientists, Politicians, and Proliferation (Cambridge University Press, 2012) won the APSA Don K. Price Award for best book on science, technology and environmental politics and the NAPA Louis Brownlow Award for best book on public administration.
-Hymans has also published journal articles in such outlets as Foreign Affairs, International Security, Security Studies, the European Journal of International Relations, the Journal of East Asian Studies, and the Nonproliferation Review.
-He is an editorial board member of the Nonproliferation Review.
+His most recent book, Achieving Nuclear Ambitions: Scientists, Politicians, and Proliferation (Cambridge University Press, 2012) was honored with the $100,000 Grawemeyer Award for Ideas Improving World Order, the APSA Don K. Price Award for best book on science, technology and environmental politics, and the NAPA Louis Brownlow Award for best book on public administration.
+Hymans’ first book, The Psychology of Nuclear Proliferation: Identity, Emotions, and Foreign Policy (Cambridge University Press, 2006) was honored with the ISPP Alexander L. George Award for best book on political psychology, and the Ohio State Mershon Center's Edgar S. Furniss Award for best first book on national and international security.
+Hymans has also published journal articles in such outlets as Foreign Affairs, International Security, Security Studies, and the European Journal of International Relations.
+He is an editorial board member of International Studies Quarterly, the Nonproliferation Review, and the Korean Journal of International Studies.
+He has received grants and fellowships from the Mellon Foundation, the SSRC and Center for Global Partnership, and other research funding organizations.
 He has wide-ranging geographical interests and has conducted in-depth case study research in Asia, Australia, Europe, Latin America, and North America.
 For more information on Professor Hymans, please consult his website: www-rcf.usc.edu/~hymans

 - A.B.
 Social Studies, Harvard College, 6/1994